Date of Last Revision

 This study has revealed that the amount of MRSA knowledge does not increase as the student progresses through the nursing program.
 Regardless of the increased quantity of clinical hours, experience, and education provided, the knowledge level remains the same throughout the program.
 Adding increased education regarding MRSA may prove beneficial to the quality of nurses that the school produces.

 Lloyd, Payton T.; Whited, Daniel B.; and Crimaldi, Lori N., "Difference in Knowledge of MRSA Regarding Sophomore and Senior Baccalaureate Nursing Students" (2016).
-Honors Research Projects.
+Williams Honors College, Honors Research Projects.
 366.